730 Campus Crisis and Emergency Management

 2. No University employee, other than employees of MTSU’s News and Media Relations office or the designated administrator, should release information to news media representatives, unless instructed to do so.

-3. All news media requests should be directed to MTSU’s News and Media Relations, the designated administrator, or the EOC.
+3. All news media requests should be directed to the JIC.